Bhanunamikaze/HTTPBrute/README.md

 - Progress bar to visualize the progress of requests.
 - Display of response codes and error messages for diagnosis.
 - Supports various HTTP methods (GET by default).
+- Supports Saving the output to a csv file.

 ## Usage